silx-kit/pyFAI/doc/source/operations/windows.rst

 Note that numpy/scipy/matplotlib are already installed in most "Scientific Python distribution"

 If one of the dependency is not available as a Wheel (i.e. binary package) but only as a source package, a compiler will be required.
-In this case, see the next paragraph
+In this case, see the next paragraph.
 The generalization of Wheel packages should help and the installation of binary modules should become easier.

 **Nota:** This requires a network access and correct proxy settings.
 At ESRF, please get in contact with the hotline (24-24) to retrive those information.